microsoft/nova-facade/SUPPORT.md

 feature request as a new Issue.

 For help and questions about using this project, our initial documentation is in the code.
-Additional documentation will be added as the project matures.
+Additional documentation will be added as the project matures, and we will respond to issues filed as questions as well.

 ## Microsoft Support Policy